sreenudevops/Dockerfile2/WORKDIR/README.md

-#### WORKDIR
+### WORKDIR

-WORKDIR is used to set the path to the image while creating
+WORKDIR is used to set path of the image while creating.